 A seasoned science and medical communicator with expertise in public affairs, journalism and broadcast media, Michael joined the Johns Hopkins Medicine media team as senior media relations representative in March 2019.
-In this role, he communicates and promotes the research, clinical advances, service lines and related initiatives for nine divisions.
+In this role, he communicates and promotes the research, clinical advances, service lines and related initiatives for a diverse group of the institute’s divisions.

 Michael came to Hopkins after 27 years at the federal government’s National Institute of Standards and Technology (NIST).
 At NIST, he served from 1991 to 2007 as director of media relations and then for the next 11 years as senior communications officer.